Probabilistic Radio-Visual Active Sensing for Search and Tracking: Methodology

 \section{Methodology}

 To solve the problem defined in Sec. \ref{sec:problem_formulation}, a probabilistic bi-modal active sensing approach is proposed.
-As shown in Fig.~\ref{fig:pipeline}, radio-visual measurements are aggregated to form a bi-modal likelihood function; this is used to keep the target belief map updated through an RBE scheme.
-Finally, an optimal controller is fed with the probabilistic map and generates the platform control input.
+As shown in Fig.~\ref{fig:pipeline}, radio-visual measurements are aggregated into a single likelihood function, which is used to update the belief map through a RBE scheme.
+The map is then fed into the controller to regulate the platform movements.

 \textbf{Probabilistic map -} Given the observations $\vect{z}_{1:t}$, RBE provides a two-stage procedure to recursively update the target belief state, namely the posterior distribution $p(\vect{p}_t| \vect{z}_{1:t})$.
-The prediction stage involves using the process model \eqref{eq:target_dyn} to obtain the prior of the target position via the \mbox{Chapman-Kolmogorov} equation~\cite{radmard2017active}
+The prediction stage involves using the process model \eqref{eq:target_dyn} to obtain the prior of the target position via the \mbox{Chapman-Kolmogorov} equation~\cite{radmard2017active}.
+As a new observation $\vect{z}_{t}$ becomes available, the Bayes rule~\cite{smith2013MonteCarlo} updates the target belief state.
+In this work, RBE is implemented through particle filtering~\cite{smith2013MonteCarlo}.
+The density $p(\vect{p}_t|\vect{z}_{1:t})$ is approximated with a sum of $N_s$ Dirac functions centered in the particles $\{ \vect{p}_t^{(i)} \}_{i=1}^{N_s}$, that is